Protected health information: Cybersecurity attacks

+PHI is susceptible to phishing, eavesdropping, location threats, and internal attacks.

 Attacks on PHI

 From 2005 to 2019, the total number of individuals affected by healthcare data breaches was 249.09 million.
 According to an IBM report, the average cost of a data breach in 2019 was $3.92 million, while a healthcare industry breach usually costs $6.45 million.
 However, the average cost of a healthcare data breach (average breach size 25,575 records) in the U.S. is $15 million.

-In 2017, healthcare compliance analytics platform Protenus stated that 477 healthcare breaches were reported to the U.S. Division of Health and Human Services (HHS).
+In 2017, healthcare compliance analytics platform Protenus stated that 477 healthcare breaches were reported to the U.S. Division of Health and Human Services.
 Of these, 407 showed that 5.579 million patient records were affected.

-The 2018 Verizon Protected Health Information Data Breach Report (PHIDBR) examined 27 countries and 1368 incidents, detailing that the focus of healthcare breaches was mainly the patients, their identities, health histories, and treatment plans.
+The 2018 Verizon Protected Health Information Data Breach Report examined 27 countries and 1368 incidents, detailing that the focus of healthcare breaches was mainly the patients, their identities, health histories, and treatment plans.
 According to HIPAA, 255.18 million people were affected from 3051 healthcare data breach incidents from 2010 to 2019.

 Health-related fraud is estimated to cost the U.S. nearly $80 billion annually.
 The healthcare industry remains the most costly and targeted industry to data breaches.
 Healthcare companies have been criticized for not adapting and prioritizing data security.
 One reason is due to the leeway and minimal penalties for those that fail to comply with the HIPAA Security Rule.
 There is also limited competition and a stable customer base within the healthcare industry.
 Researchers are searching for more secure ways to protect PHI.

-Ethical Concerns
+Ethical concerns

-In the case of PHI, there are ethical concerns regarding how information is treated on a daily basis by healthcare personnel.
+There are ethical concerns regarding how information is treated on a daily basis by healthcare personnel.
 In 1996, the Clinton Administration passed the HIPAA Privacy Rule, limiting a physician's ability to arbitrarily disclose patients' personal medical records.

 As health artificial intelligence (AI) applications are expected to save over $150 billion in annual savings for U.S. healthcare, researchers are studying the risks of potential PHI leaks.
-Currently, 21% of U.S. consumers or 57 million people, use a quantified self health and fitness tracking (QSHFT) application.
+Currently, 21% of U.S. consumers or 57 million people, use a quantified self health and fitness tracking application.
 In a study conducted by Nancy Brinson and Danielle Rutherford, over 90% of consumers were comfortable with the opportunity to share data with a healthcare provider.
 However, Brinson and Rutherford claim that consumers fail to make privacy a priority when they choose to share this information.
 To combat misuse of PHI on mobile healthcare platforms, Brinson and Rutherford suggest the creation of a policy rating system for consumers.
 A rating system, monitored by the Federal Trade Commission would allow consumers a centralized way to evaluate data collection methods amongst mobile health providers.

 In 2019, the US Department of Health and Human Services Office for Civil Rights (OCA) promised to enforce patients' right to access under HIPAA, using the Right of Access Initiative.
 There have currently already been two settlements with the OCA under the Right of Access Initiative, after companies failed to give patient medical records.